-Whereas, other clubs would be forced to cash in on individuals before they enter the twilight years of their career, a benefit to having a net worth of around £30billion, perhaps?
+Whereas, other clubs would be forced to cash in on individuals before they enter the twilight years of their career, this is not the same for the state-owned Man City.

 Indeed, City's run of expensive signings and relatively cheap sales has led them to a dynastic reign over English football.

 10. Javi Garcia - £14m (Zenit St. Petersburg, 2014)

 A product of Real Madrid's youth system, Javi Garcia spent two seasons at Manchester City but failed to make much of an impact.

 The Spaniard enjoyed regular playing time at the Etihad, both in midfield and in defence, but his sale to Zenit St. Petersburg tells you everything you need to know about the level he was at.

 A headed goal on debut from a Carlos Tevez free-kick perhaps the highlight of his time in the Premier League.

 9. Brahim Diaz - £15m (Real Madrid, 2018)

 Brahim Diaz came through Manchester City's state-of-the-art youth system and was touted to make his way into manager Pep Guardiola's plans.